designbyfront/Import-Data-into-ExpressionEngine/README.md

 The module will guide you through three setup stages and the submission stage.
 To access the module, click the "Import Data" link on your modules page.

 ### Stage 1 ###
-In this stage, you are defining where the data is being put and what it is.
+In this stage, you are defining where the data is being published and what type it is.

 * __Site__ and __Section__ - Select the site and section/weblog that you wish to import into
 * __Input File__ - Browse for the input file you wish to upload as the data source